wubinzzu/NeuRec/README.md

 </div>
 </div>
 <h2>Acknowledgements</h2>
-The development of NeuRec was supported by the National Natural Science Foundation of China under Grant No. 61772475.
+The development of NeuRec is supported by the National Natural Science Foundation of China under Grant No. 61772475.
 This project is also supported by the National Research Foundation, Prime Minister’s Office, Singapore under its IRC@Singapore Funding Initiative.